krishnakadiyala/NPAcourse/labs/Ansible_Lab_03_Config_Verbosity_Check.md

 When you see "changed" when you run a playbook in check mode, it's telling you a change _will_ occur when you don't run it in check mode.
 Check mode is often used at the beginning of change windows seeing if a change would occur.

 Note that you saw verbose mode returns what commands are sent to the device and check mode returns if a change will be made.
 If you combine using check mode **and** verbose mode when you execute a playbook, you will see the commands that will get sent!

+>Note: Viewing what commads are being sent to the device will only be displayed on the IOS devices in this test.

 Let's try it.